-2. ADOPTION OF HONG KONG FINANCIAL REPORTING STANDARDS ("HKFRSs") (continued)
+2. ADOPTION OF HONG KONG FINANCIAL REPORTING STANDARDS ("HKFRSs") (continued) (a) Adoption of new/revised HKFRSs (continued)

-(i) Classification and measurement of financial instruments (continued)

-On initial recognition of an equity investment that is not held for trading, the Group could irrevocably elect to present subsequent changes in the investment's fair value in other comprehensive income.
+- HKFRS 9 Financial Instruments (continued) - (i) Classification and measurement of financial instruments (continued) - On initial recognition of an equity investment that is not held for trading, the Group could irrevocably elect to present subsequent changes in the investment's fair value in other comprehensive income.
 This election is made on an investment-by-investment basis.
 All other financial assets not classified at amortised cost or FVOCI as described above are classified as FVTPL.
 This includes all derivative financial assets.
 On initial recognition, the Group may irrevocably designate a financial asset that otherwise meets the requirements to be measured at amortised cost or FVOCI at FVTPL if doing so eliminates or significantly reduces an accounting mismatch that would otherwise arise.